javadev/web-ui-builder/README.md

 ### This project is deprecated.
 Please consider to use Structor instead.
 You can find a new UI builder for React here: [https://github.com/ipselon/structor](https://github.com/ipselon/structor)

+Structor is replacement of React UI Builder.
+It's more capable: hot-reloading, react-router, redux , react 0.14, and many enhancements in usability.

 Description
 -----------